niclabs/docker/ratadns/README.md

 ### nginx

-Dockerfile that runs an nginx server necessary to run web visualization Remy.
+Dockerfile that runs an instance of Remy, using nginx as base image.